How to Sanitize PDF

 Imports IronPdf

-' Import PDF document
+' Import a PDF document from a file named "sample.pdf".

-Private pdf As PdfDocument = PdfDocument.FromFile("sample.pdf")
+Dim pdf As PdfDocument = PdfDocument.FromFile("sample.pdf")

-Private sanitizeWithBitmap As PdfDocument = Cleaner.SanitizeWithBitmap(pdf)
+Dim sanitizeWithBitmap As PdfDocument = Cleaner.SanitizeWithBitmap(pdf)

-Private sanitizeWithSvg As PdfDocument = Cleaner.SanitizeWithSvg(pdf)
+Dim sanitizeWithSvg As PdfDocument = Cleaner.SanitizeWithSvg(pdf)

 sanitizeWithBitmap.SaveAs("sanitizeWithBitmap.pdf")